Taubman College DEI Feedback

 If you are not sure if the conflict or behavior you experience is considered discrimination or harassment, the University has many institutional resources to guide you through that process.
 A comprehensive list of University-wide resources can be found here.

-If you are a mandated reporter, please let people know you are in one or more of the following ways:
+If you are an IRO, please let people know you are in one or more of the following ways:

 - Post a sign on your office door in a visible location